 - 3rd party effect

 If you are still worried about saying the wrong thing on your social media account, why not consider publishing through a 3rd party platform?
-With 40,000 monthly visits, Digital Senior is a portal specially catered to students in Singapore looking for higher education options.
+With 60,000 monthly visits, Digital Senior is a portal specially catered to students in Singapore looking for higher education options.
 In terms of messaging, you can afford to be more casual on these platforms, to the point of perhaps even using a little Singlish to connect with your target audience, without having fears of it backfiring.
-Not just that, by virtue of being a 3rd party not connected to any institutions in any way, words on Digital Senior carry more weight among students.
+Not just that, by virtue of being a 3rd party not connected to any institutions in any way, students tend to be more receptive towards their messages.
 (Disclaimer: Digital Senior is owned by Ice cube marketing and this is a shameless plug)

 - Always share stories